RNCC-Cubesat/kubos-linux-build/README.md

 ### board/kubos/{board}

 Inside of each of these folders are the patches and configuration files for each of the components required to build Linux for a particular board.

+This includes:
+- `linux-kubos.config`: the kernel config for the board (condensed).
+- `{board}_config`: the uboot bootloader config for the board
+- `{board}.dts`: the device tree source used for the board
+- `post-image.sh`: script to run post buildroot build
+- `overlay`: directory containing a filesystem overlay- files here will be copied to the rootfs

+After changing the kernel configuration (e.g. through `make linux-menuconfig`) you can update the kernel config for a particular board by running `make linux-savedefconfig` and then copying the `defconfig` file from the kernel directory to `board/kubos/{board}/linux-kubos.config`

 ### configs

 This folder contains the BuildRoot configuration files needed to build each OBC supported by Kubos.

+After changing the buildroot configuration (e.g. through `make menuconfig`) you can update the last-used board defconfig with `make savedefconfig`

 ## Installation